Main Content Section

 Refer to the MDCC Catalog/Student Handbook for Accelerated Track Curriculum.

 When the application is available, the link located below will open the application PDF.
-Application packets are available in November.
 During the months of March through October, information may be reviewed on the website.
-Applications will only be available November through February.
+Applications will only be available December through February.
+The deadline to apply is March 1st.

 Call Traci Beckham, ADN Chair, at 662-246-6415 to discuss eligibility questions or other concerns.